Timwes21/Timwes21/README.md

 ### 🚀 About Me
 - 💻 I specialize in Fullstack/AI Engineering.
 - 🔭 I’m currently working on An AI agent that handles missed calls, you can track progress here: [Work_Phone](https://github.com/Timwes21/Work_Phone).
-- 🌱 I’m currently learning docker in more depth.
+- 🌱 I’m currently learning Langchain/Langgraph in more depth.

 ### 🛠️ Tech Stack